8 Change Management Exercises to Try in 2021

 - The RACI Matrix

 - Cross Your Arms

 What Is a Change Management Exercise?

 A change management exercise is an ice-breaking activity that encourages employees to understand and embrace an organization’s change.
 It provides an opportunity to communicate about the change, gauge the underlying objectives, and understand the organizational benefits of getting on board early on.

-8 Change Management Exercises to Avoid Change Resistance
+8 Best Change Management Exercises to Avoid Change Resistance

 Here is a list of 8 fun and engaging change management exercises to try before your next big change.